thisconnect/fildes/readme.md

     console.log('file moved!');
 })
 .catch(function(error){
-    // unlink thorws an error if file not found
+    // rename thorws an error if file not found
 });
 ```